 1. Establish KPIs to Measure Employee Performance

-These will look different for every industry, so take time to think about what your business goals are and how you can measure those using the technology you already have in place or can easily put in place.
+These will look different for every industry, so take time to think about your business goals and how you can measure those using the technology you already have in place or can easily put in place.

 They will also vary based on the department.
 Your sales team, for example, will need to make a certain number of sales every month to be considered productive.
 Those in marketing, on the other hand, will need to generate a certain amount of leads.

 2. Set Expectations and Goals for Each Department or Employee

 Once you have these metrics established, you need to set clear expectations with your employees regarding what numbers they should be reaching.
 This allows them to set personal goals and know what to do to meet your expectations.